NYUAD-IM/artintel/WeeklySchedule.md

 ### <a name="week8.1"></a>Week 8.1 NO CLASS - Spring Break

 ### <a name="week8.2"></a>Week 8.2 Sound and Text Tools
-- Midterm course review
-  - How is the course going for you?
-  - What's working well?
-  - Any changes / suggestions?
-  - Project feedback
-    - Make an artistic / creative statement as well as using the tools
-    - Can you make something that provokes emotions and questions in the audience?
-  - Reading feedback
-    - Write your own opinion / response to the article
-    - Don't summarize the article (we have tools for that)

 - Introduce [Project 3 - Sound / Text](Projects.md)